-Oil Rises To Highest Level Since Before The Pandemic, While Gas Continue To Trend Up: Oil prices, as benchmarked at West Texas Intermediate, jumped over \$63 per barrel - the highest total in over a year.
-Since election day, oil prices have climbed about \$26 a barrel - or almost 70 percent.
-As such, prices at the pumps are rising as well.
-EIA reports a gallon of regular gas is now \$2.77, the highest price since July 2019.
-Gas is now 7.4 percent higher than prices at the beginning of 2020.28
+Oil Rises To Highest Level Since Before The Pandemic, While Gas Continue To Trend Up: Oil prices, as benchmarked at West Texas Intermediate, jumped to over \$65 per barrel - almost six percent higher than the beginning of 2020.
+Since election day, oil prices have climbed over \$27 a barrel - or almost 73 percent.
+Prices at the pumps are rising as well.
+EIA reports a gallon of regular gas is now \$2.85, a jump of 35 cents in a month.
+Gas is almost 11 percent higher than the beginning of 2020.